CynthiaLiu0805/BridgeChlorideExposurePredictor/docs/README.md

 <The Makefile assumes the SRS will be in a folder called SRS.
 If you use the Makefile
-with a template other than the Scientific Computing template, you will have to delete the unnecessary folders and rename your folder to SRS.>
+with a template other than the Scientific Computing template, you will have to delete the unnecessary folders and rename your folder to SRS.> -->
-# Documentation folders

-The folders and files for this folder are as follows:

-Describe ...
+# System Verification and Validation Plan (VnVPlan)
+VnVPlan.pdf contains the System Verification and Validation Plan for Bridge Corrosion.